Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/llamaindex/README.md

 ### 3. Understanding the Agent Code

-The `llama_agent_hello_world.py` file contains a LlamaIndex agent with financial tools and basic math capabilities, integrated with Bedrock AgentCore:
+The `llama_agent_hello_world.py` file contains a LlamaIndex agent with financial tools and basic math capabilities, integrated with Amazon Bedrock AgentCore:

 ```python
 import asyncio